danimelchor/todui/README.md

 You can run the TUI by executing `rust-todo` anywhere in your terminal.
 To use the CLI, you can start by running `rust-todo --help`:

 ```
-$ rust-todo --help
+$ todo-rs --help
-A simple CLI and TUI for your todos
+A CLI and TUI for your todos

-Usage: rust-todo <COMMAND>
+Usage: todo-rs <COMMAND>

 Commands:
   ls        Lists all the tasks